Unipotent linear suspensions of free groups: Introduction

 More generally, one may define the set of polynomially growing automorphisms and outer automorphisms and for such an automorphism, we would call the resulting suspension a \emph{polynomial suspension}.

 There are many results (e.g. \cite{brinkmann_hyperbolic_2000, dahmani_li_relative_2022}) indicating that the algebraic structure of the group $ \Gamma= F \semidirect\alpha \bk{t}$ gives information about the outer class of $\alpha$.
-In fact it is almost immediate to see that if $\alpha,\beta \in \aut{F}$ have conjugate images in $\out{F}$, then we have an isomorphism of suspensions
+It is almost immediate to see that if $\alpha,\beta \in \aut{F}$ have conjugate images in $\out{F}$, then we have an isomorphism of suspensions

 The converse, however, is not true.
-For certain $\alpha$ in $\aut{F}$, it is possible that there are infinitely many other fibrations of $\torus \alpha = F\semidirect\alpha\bk t$ (see for example \cite{mecham_hyperbolic_2009,dowdall_dynamics_2015,button_mapping_2007}) corresponding to kernels of elements of $\Hom{\torus \alpha} \bbZ$ with finitely generated kernel.
+For certain $\alpha$ in $\aut{F}$, there may be infinitely many other fibrations of $\torus \alpha = F\semidirect\alpha\bk t$ (see for example \cite{mecham_hyperbolic_2009,dowdall_dynamics_2015,button_mapping_2007}) corresponding to kernels of elements of $\Hom{\torus \alpha} \bbZ$ with finitely generated kernel.
 The ranks of the fibres that arise in this case can be unbounded, though the dynamics of twisting automorphisms maintain similarities.
 We leave it to a reader who wants to grasp conjugacy in $\out{F}$ to prove the following criterion for themselves.
-An isomorphism between two semidirect products $F\rtimes_\alpha \langle t\rangle$, and $F\rtimes_\beta \langle s\rangle$ (marked by their fibers and the elements $s,t$) is fibre and orientation preserving if it sends $F$ to $F$ and $t$ in $sF$.
+An isomorphism between two semidirect products $F\rtimes_\alpha \langle t\rangle$, and $F\rtimes_\beta \langle s\rangle$ (marked by their fibres and the elements $s,t$) is fibre and orientation preserving if it sends $F$ to $F$ and $t$ in $sF$.